-Felipe Montoro, a native of Glendale, Calif., enters his 10th season with the Broncos in 2014-15 and his fifth as the head coach for the combined cross country/track program.
-He is responsible for all coaching, administrative and recruiting aspects of Santa Clara's cross country and track programs.
+Felipe Montoro is in his 12th season with the Broncos in 2016-17 and his seventh as the head coach of Santa Clara cross country/track & field.
+He is responsible for all coaching, administrative and recruiting aspects of the program.

 In 2013 the men's and women's cross country teams both finished sixth at the West Coast Conference Championships.
 In addition, Ben Demaree was named the WCC Post-Graduate Scholarship winner and Allie Sibole won the 2014 St. Clarie Medal at SCU.